Choosing the right training plan

 Remember that no training plan is set in stone.
 Life happens, and your training days may need to shift.
 I often use two plans: one for beginners and one for intermediates.
 I typically follow the intermediate plan, but when time is tight, I’ll switch to the beginner plan for a session or two.
 This way, I ensure I’m still making progress without overwhelming myself.

-While running is vital, incorporating cross-training into your regimen can significantly enhance your performance.
+While running is vital, incorporating cross-training can enhance your performance and help prevent and niggles and injuries.
 One session a week focused on activities like swimming, cycling, or strength training counts as “active recovery.”
-This approach helps maintain your fitness levels while allowing the running-specific muscles to rest and recover.
+This can help maintain your fitness while allowing muscles to rest and recover.
 It’s all about balance!

 Stay Mentally Strong